SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2013-07-21-parse-the-salt-please.markdown

 ###### Store your app’s data in the cloud.
 No servers necessary.

-Basically your spreadsheet in the sky.&nbsp; It is a database system but as you will see below it’ capabilities are limited.&nbsp; However it is like this for a reason, to be the most powerful yet simplistic data storage and retrieval system out there.
+Basically your spreadsheet in the sky.
+It is a database system but as you will see below it’ capabilities are limited.
+However it is like this for a reason, to be the most powerful yet simplistic data storage and retrieval system out there.

 Coupled with a very powerful web based GUI to help you manage you backend store to boot.